shajra/nix-project/doc/nix-usage-noflakes.md

 The previous sections show how to use `nix run` and `nix shell` to run commands in an environment that includes packages from a project local to our filesystem.

-We can reference remote projects that have a `default.nix` file using URLs with the `--file` switch.
+We can reference remote projects that have a `default.nix` file using URLs with the `--file` option.
 For example, here we reference a tarball of the 25.05 release of Nixpkgs:

 ```sh
 nix --extra-experimental-features 'nix-command' \